Frequently Asked Questions

 What if I just want to watch the online worship later?

 Sure.
-Click here to be see the latest online services (please note that we are not recording our first online service, our March 29th Breakfast church service.)
-Visit our youtube channel anytime to see the latest worship services, which should be available following our April 5th online worship.
+Click here to be see the latest online services.
+Visit our YouTube channel anytime to see the latest worship services.

 Video or Audio is not working?